Promises, promises: What Trump said he would do but hasn't

 Trump kept his campaign promise to withdraw the U.S. from the Trans-Pacific Partnership, which he said on the trail was badly negotiated and harmful to American workers.

-On the other global deals, he has accomplished few of his promises: He has not withdrawn the U.S. from the trade deal NAFTA, nor has he removed the U.S. from the Paris Climate Change Agreement.
+On the other global deals, he has accomplished few of his promises: He has not withdrawn the U.S. from the trade deal NAFTA, though he announced late Wednesday that he'd begin renegotiating it.
+He also has not removed the U.S. from the Paris Climate Change Agreement.
 His budget did, however, propose cancelling the billions of planned U.S. funding to United Nations climate change efforts, a step towards keeping that promise.

 On the matter of global adversaries, Trump vowed to be tough on Iran and has issued sanctions on the nation over some missile tests in February.
 Still, he has yet to make good on his promise to unravel the nuclear deal his predecessor struck with the country — in Trump's eyes, "one of the worst deals I've ever seen."
 His administration said in mid-April that Iran was complying with the sanctions-relieving nuclear deal at present and subsequently continued the sanctions relief the president had condemned from the campaign trail.
 The White House said at the time they were reviewing the deal still, and Trump argued that Iran was violating the "spirit" of the deal, which may set the stage for future action.